 Dale McClanaghan has had a varied career in banking (Bank of Montreal corporate finance), real estate development (privately and as CEO of Van City Real Estate Company) and mineral exploration.
 As well, he has had active social roles as director of non-profit (Vancouver Heritage Foundation, Sanford Housing Society), educational (Board Member of Langara College) and civic agencies (President of the NPA Association, Chair of City of Vancouver Planning Commission).

-Mr. Correia is a Lotus Director, Chief Operating Officer and the Responsible Person in Charge (RPIC) as defined by the ACMPR.
-Correia provides irreplaceable experience with over 10 years in medical marihuana environmental design, control implementation and cultivation (MMAR, MMPR, ACMPR 2003 – Present).
+Carl Correia is a Lotus Director, Chief Operating Officer and the Responsible Person in Charge (RPIC) as defined by the ACMPR.
+Correia provides irreplaceable experience with over 10 years in medical cannabis environmental design, control implementation and cultivation (MMAR, MMPR, ACMPR 2003 – Present).
 He holds a certification in Quality Assurance for Medical Marihuana – GPP and Security for Operating Commercial Medical Marihuana Facilities.
-Three years of experience in document control/record keeping in the medical marihuana field.
-Carl also has 16 years of experience in electrical contracting and installation.
+Three years of experience in document control and record keeping in the medical cannabis field.
+He also has 16 years of experience in electrical contracting and installation.

 Tracy Edwards holds a BA from Red Deer College with concentration in biological sciences technology and a Diploma in Biological Sciences from Northern Alberta Institute of Technology in 1988.
 She has worked in Quality Assurance in the beer brewing business since 1997.
 Her experience is directly relevant to the operation of this types of facility as beer production and sale is regulated in a similar manner to the MMPR and the quality assurance issues are largely the same.
-She will also attend courses offered by the Academy Of Applied Pharmaceuticals Sciences to be certified in Quality Control for Medical Marijuana.
+She will also attend courses offered by the Academy of Applied Pharmaceuticals Sciences to be certified in quality control for medical cannabis.